vsrinivas/fuchsia/the-book/life_of_an_open.md

 underlying filesystem where appropriate.
 Notably, this layer is completely optional -- if a filesystem server does not want to link against this library, they have no obligation to use it.
-To be a filesystem server, a process must merely understand the remote IO wire format.
+To be a filesystem server, a process must merely understand the FIDL wire format.
 As a consequence, there could be any number of “VFS” implementations in a language, but at the time of writing, two well-known implementations exist: one written in C++ within the [libfs library](https://fuchsia.googlesource.com/zircon/+/master/system/ulib/fs/),